-(c) Application of section 121 to only 1 sale or exchange every 2 years-(1) In general.
-Except as otherwise provided in §1.121-3 (relating to the reduced exclusion), a taxpayer may not exclude from gross income gain from the sale or exchange of a principal residence if, during the 2-year period ending on the date of the sale or exchanged other property for which gain was excluded under section 121.
+(c) Application of section 121 to only 1 sale or exchange every 2 years--(1) In general.
+Except as otherwise provided in §1.121-3 (relating to the reduced exclusion), a taxpayer may not exclude from gross income gain from the sale or exchange of a principal residence if, during the 2-year period ending on the date of the sale or exchange, the taxpayer sold or exchanged other property for which gain was excluded under section 121.
 For purposes of this paragraph (c)(1), any sale or exchange before May 7, 1997 is disregarded.